abatula/MachineLearningIntro/README.md

 Jupyter notebooks for use in an introduction to machine learning course or talk.

+Originally developed for a Girl Develop It Philadelphia class in 2015 with [Ani Vemprala](https://github.com/aniv) and [Michael Becker](https://github.com/mdbecker).

 ## Recommended Order

 It is (loosely) recommended that you work through the notebooks in the following order: